kalliste/seL4-c89/C89-PROJECT.md

   - [x] Hoist the boot-info bookkeeping locals, replace the designated initialiser used for `extra_bi_region`, and avoid declaration-after- statement warnings throughout `init_sys_state` and `init_cpu`.
-- [ ] Continue the boot-time cleanup by bringing `boot_sys.c` in line with
+- [x] Continue the boot-time cleanup by bringing `boot_sys.c` in line with strict C90:
-  strict C90:
-  - [ ] Compare the multiboot memory walkers against like-signed counters so the pedantic build accepts the loops.
+  - [x] Compare the multiboot memory walkers against like-signed counters so the pedantic build accepts the loops.
-  - [ ] Replace the compound literals in the memory map helpers with explicit temporaries and hoist the late declarations (e.g. the `cpuid_007h_edx_t` and multiboot mmap length locals).
+  - [x] Replace the compound literals in the memory map helpers with explicit temporaries and hoist the late declarations (e.g. the `cpuid_007h_edx_t` and multiboot mmap length locals).
-  - [ ] Rewrite the multiboot2 iterators without C99-style `for`
+  - [x] Rewrite the multiboot2 iterators without C99-style `for`
         initialisers and provide an explicit declaration for `_start` before it is referenced.
+- [ ] Silence the strict C90 warnings in `arch/x86/kernel/cmdline.c` so the
+  pedantic build no longer reports the unused command-line parsing helpers.
 - Continue iterating on the remaining compilation blockers (assembly helpers, missing returns, etc.) surfaced by the latest build.